Updated July 30, 2021

 Updates on happenings in Carrboro can be found here

-Chapelboro, Chapel Hill's local community radio station is maintaining a list of cancellations.
-You may visit our events page as well as we try to update fast changing events here.
+You may also want to visit our events page as well as we try to update fast changing events here.
 But since cancellations are constantly changing, we encourage you to call or visit social media sites for the ongoing changes.

 Additional links and resources will be added to the page ongoing